VenB304/AstroDX-Collection-Genre-Reorganizer/README.md

 4. maimai
 5. ongeki and chunithm
 6. Utage
+7. Chinese pop
-7. Unknown (in cases where it cannot find a genre to where it matches)
+8. Unknown (in cases where it cannot find a genre to where it matches)

 Current status of the program only find the folders/charts are in and verifies their genre, file operations will be added later for now.